 Your recovery will be stronger if you take an active role in your care.
 Before an appointment, read about bipolar disorder and its treatment.
 Go in with questions.

 Some people hesitate to go to a doctor because they're afraid they’ll be forced to take medication.
 Unless you're putting yourself in danger, that won't happen.
-Your doctor will advise you, and together you will look at treatments.
+Your doctor will advise you, and together you will look at treatment options.

 Whatever you decide, it’s not a good idea to put off getting help.
 Untreated bipolar disorder could get worse.